+- 1. Applied Geography

+- 2. Geography

+- 3. Geology

+- 4. Geosciences

 - 1. Geography

 - 2. Geology

-- 3. Geosciences

-- 1. Geography

-- 2. Geology

-- 3. Human Geography (for non-FST students)
+- 3. Human Geography (for non-Geography & Applied Geography majors)

 Special note on field trips and seminars for all geography and geology courses:

 - Field trips are MANDATORY - Field trips are held on weekends (Saturdays and Sundays) - Seminars for specific courses may be scheduled on Saturdays